DevExpress-Examples/asp-net-web-forms-grid-select-detail-rows-on-master-row-selection/Readme.md

 ## Overview

+Follow the steps below to implement master-detail functionality and select or deselect detail rows based on the master row's selection state:

 1. Create a master grid control, set the [ShowDetailRow](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridViewDetailSettings.ShowDetailRow) property to `true`, specify the grid's [Templates.DetailRow](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewTemplates.DetailRow) property, and add a detail grid to the template.
 For both grid controls, set the [ShowSelectCheckbox](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewCommandColumn.ShowSelectCheckbox) property to `true` to enable selection.

     ```aspx